-Operator: Good morning, ladies and gentlemen.
+Good morning, ladies and gentlemen.
 Thank you for standing by.
 Welcome to Maple Leaf's Investor Update Conference Call.
 As a reminder, this conference call is being broadcast live on the Internet and recorded.
 All lines have been placed on mute to prevent any background noise.
 Please note that there will be a question-and-answer session following the formal remarks.
-We will go over the instructions for the question-and-answer session following the formal presentation.
+We will go over the instructions for the question-and-answer session following the conclusion of the formal presentation.

-I would now like to hand the conference call over to Janet Craig, Investor Relations at Maple Leaf Foods.
+I would now like to turn the conference call over to Janet Craig, Investor Relations at Maple Leaf Foods.
 Please go ahead, Ms. Craig.

-Janet Craig

-Vice President-Investor Relations, Maple Leaf Foods, Inc.
+Janet Craig - Investor Relations, Maple Leaf Foods Inc.

 Thank you, Julie, and good morning, everyone.
-Speaking on the call this morning will be Michael McCain, Executive Chair; Curtis Frank; President and Chief Financial - Chief Executive Officer, just changed your title, Curtis; Dennis Organ, President, Pork Complex and Incoming CEO of the new Pork Company; and David Smales, CFO of Maple Leaf.
+Speaking on the call this morning will be Michael McCain, Executive Chair; Curtis Frank, President and Chief Executive Officer; Dennis Organ, President, Pork Complex and incoming CEO of the new pork company; and David Smales, CFO of Maple Leaf.

-Before we begin, I would like to remind you that some statements made on today's call may constitute forwardlooking information.
-These statements are based on current assumptions, expectations, and estimates of management relating - of management relating to matters such as market conditions, our business, the proposed transaction, and future outcomes, as well as non-IFRS measure - as well as non-IFRS financial metrics that are intended to be preliminary, illustrative financial data.
-Forward-looking information, necessary involve known and unknown risks, uncertainties, and other factors that may cause actual results or events that may materially - may be materially different from what we discuss.
-Please refer to the forward-looking information slide and the non-IFRS measures and management preliminary estimate slides that are included as part of the investor presentation for this call available on our website and for more detailed summary of forward-looking information and the basis of preliminary financial information, including associated risks and assumptions.
-We also invite you to refer to the Risk Factors section of our annual management discussion analysis for the year ended December 31, 2023 for a broader description of operations and risk factors that could affect the company's performance.
-We also uploaded the deck relating to this announcement to the Investor Relations section of our website, which includes support material for the - of which includes support material.
+Before we begin, I would like to remind you that some statements made on today's call may constitute forward-looking information.
+These statements are based on current assumptions, expectations, and estimates of management relating to matters such as market conditions, our business, the proposed transaction, and future outcomes as well as non-IFRS financial metrics that are intended to be preliminary illustrative financial data.
+Forward-looking information necessarily involves known and unknown risks, uncertainties, and other factors that may cause actual results or events that may be materially different from what we discuss.
+Please refer to the forward-looking information slide and the non-IFRS measures and management preliminary estimate slide that are included as part of the investor presentation for this call available on our website and for a more detailed summary of forward-looking information and the basis of preliminary financial information, including associated risks and assumptions.

+We also invite you to refer to the Risk Factors section of our annual management discussion and analysis for the year ended December 31, 2023 for a broader description of operations and risk factors that could affect the Company's performance.
+We also uploaded the deck related to this announcement to the Investor Relations section of our website, which includes support material.

-As you can appreciate, we've entered a quiet period and are set to announce our second quarter results on August 8.
-Our remarks today will be understandably focused on this announcement, and we will not be speaking to any near-term financial operational results.
+As you can appreciate, we've entered our quiet period and are set to announce our second quarter results on August 8th.
+Our remarks today will understandably be focused on this announcement and we will not be speaking to any near-term financial operational results.
 As always, the Investor Relations team will be available after the call for any follow-up questions.

-And with that, I'll turn the call over to Curtis Frank.
+And with that, I will turn the call over to Curtis Frank.
 Curtis?